deeplearning4j/deeplearning4j/quickstart.md

 Once you see a the directory tree appear, select the folder that begins with jdk, under Java.
 ![run IntelliJ example](../img/intellij-sdk2.png)

-If you are prompted to select a project SDK, make sure Java is selected in the menu to the left, then click Finish.
+Then click Finish.
 Wait a moment for IntelliJ to download all the dependencies.
 You'll see the horizontal bar working on the lower right.

 5. Pick an example from the file tree on the left.
 ![run IntelliJ example](../img/Install_IntJ_3.png)